File a ComplaintBoard for Licensing Contractors

 - Age of Complaint - (Depends on the evidence available to prove the violation.)
 While the court may consider a one (1) year "implied warranty" [see T.C.A. § 47-2-314] on cosmetic items, and a statute of limitations of four (4) years on structural damage (T.C.A. § 28-3-202), the Board will accept a complaint regardless of the time limit, and the Legal Section will determine if it is within their jurisdiction to consider for disciplinary action.

 - Unlicensed Activity - You may report unlicensed activity by submitting their name and contact information of the respondent, and address where they may be found working or the project bid.
-If needed, you may submit without giving your identity (remain anonymous).
-However, all information filed with the Board is public information.
-Therefore, to remain anonymous, you cannot include your contact information.
+All information filed with the Board is public information.

 - Litigation - The Board's jurisdiction is limited to license law violations under Title 62, Chapter 6 and their rulings are not meant to have any bearing on civil court lawsuits.
 Therefore, cases in litigation are not automatically held up awaiting final judgments (since these could take several years).
 It is encouraged for judgments to be reported to update a complaint case, even after it is closed.
 Please note, a court also has the authority to revoke a license.